 For Israel, it might have been easy to say, "The land is before you.
 Take it.
-It is yours."
+It's yours."
 But can one truly say it was theirs until they were actually in possession of it—living and producing within it?
-In like manner, the Kingdom of God stands before and remains an unfailing promise of God.
-But, brethren, we aren't there yet.
+In like manner, the Kingdom of God stands before us and remains an unfailing promise of God.
+But, brethren, we are not there yet.

-I believe that there might have been a time in the life of almost every one of us, who have a fairly long history as a part of the Church of God, when we carelessly thought that we might waltz right into the Place of Safety with Herbert Armstrong and wait out the worst of the Tribulation and the Day of the Lord.
-But I'll tell you, any notion of that—if that had been your scenario of how things were to go; if it were anything similar to that—I think that it's been dispelled by the events that have taken place since Herbert Armstrong's death.
+I believe that there might have been a time in the life of almost every one of us who have a fairly long history as a part of the church of God, when we carelessly thought that we might waltz right into the Place of Safety with Herbert Armstrong and wait out the worst of the Tribulation and the Day of the Lord.
+But I will tell you, any notion of that—if that had been your scenario of how things were to go; if it were anything similar to that—I think that it has been dispelled by the events that have taken place since Herbert Armstrong's death.

-Now, if there is any typology in this, I think that we'd better prepare ourselves—our thinking, our attitudes—for some very tough times that lie ahead.
-Let's go back to another very familiar scripture, so that you'll know where I'm coming from here.
+Now, if there is any typology in this, I think that we had better prepare ourselves—our thinking, our attitudes—for some very tough times that lie ahead.
+Let us go back to another very familiar scripture, so that you will know where I am coming from here.

 If you think times are bad now, I think you'd better rethink and understand (and I think we all agree) that the times that lie ahead are going to be far worse than any of us have ever experienced since we have been in the Church of God.

 Surely we understand that the weapons of our warfare are spiritual.
-But, as we've been discovering, there is a great deal of sacrifice involved in making spiritual war.
+But, as we have been discovering, there is a great deal of sacrifice involved in making spiritual war.
 I want us to turn to another scripture that the apostle Paul wrote, to Timothy especially.

-II Timothy 2:3-4 You therefore endure hardness, as a good soldier of Jesus Christ.
-No man that wars entangles himself with the affairs of this life; that he may please him who has chosen him to be a soldier.
+II Timothy 2:3-4 You therefore endure hardship as a good soldier of Jesus Christ.
+No one engaged in warfare entangles himself with the affairs of this life, that he may please him who enlisted him as a soldier.

 Government is always looking for ways to increase its power, to increase its control, and to give itself security in office.
 That is, to continue in office.
 And Americans—Israelites—are no different from others.
 They are looking for ways to secure these things for themselves, and taking advantage of this situation.
 Americans by and large are agreeing, because they want to be secure; and this looks like the way to be secure.

-But, brethren, our security is NOT in the United States government.
+But, brethren, our security is not in the United States government.
 Our security lies in faith in the Almighty God—and that He is near to us, and He knows exactly what is going on.
 The well-being of His people is our security.
 Because He is faithful, He will carry through.
 But we have to do our part.
-With the responsibility and the privilege of knowing, it's our responsibility to follow through and make ourselves secure in His sight.
+With the responsibility and the privilege of knowing, it is our responsibility to follow through and make ourselves secure in His sight.

 But as I mentioned before, I think that more important than any of these things that I have just mentioned in the previous paragraph here is that time itself is closing in on us.
 And this is a reality that we have to face.
 So go back to Matthew 24.